Prajith-jose007/dutchoriental-crm/README.md

-# DutchOriental CRM (Next.js Application)
+# aqualeads CRM (Next.js Application)

-This is a Next.js CRM application designed for DutchOriental.
+This is a Next.js CRM application designed for aqualeads.
 It utilizes Next.js for the frontend and backend API routes, React for UI components, ShadCN UI for pre-built components, Tailwind CSS for styling, and connects to a MySQL database.

 ## Prerequisites